 During the course of our audit, we accumulate differences between the amount, classification, presentation and disclosure of a financial statement item recorded or reported by the County and the amount, classification or presentation and disclosure that we believe is required to be recorded or reported under generally accepted accounting principles.
-Following is a summary of the misstatement we identified through the date of this report that has not been corrected by the County, which is not material to the financial statements:
+Following is a summary of those misstatements we have identified through the date of this report that have not been corrected by the County.